colbyj/bride-of-frankensystem/docs/deploying/recruiting.rst

     COMPLETION_CODE_MESSAGE = "Please copy this completion code and paste it into the HIT to receive payment:"

 BOFS generates a UUID-derived code automatically.
 Use this for MTurk, where each worker pastes the code into the HIT form to claim payment.
+Because each code is unique per participant, you can verify that a submitted code came from someone who actually reached the end page.

 **Static completion code** — the same code for everyone: